appacademy/Module-5-Resources/project-week/README.md

 By Monday, you are expected to have completed Authenticate Me Frontend.
 This needs to be approved by your project advisor before you are allowed to move on to your features.

 # Phase 2: Project Time!
 > This week will consist of standups in the morning and working on your solo project the rest of the day.
 Technical questions should be asked on your questions slack channel.

+## Wireframes & Acceptance Criteria
+On aA Open, you will find the materials and information you need to complete your two features.
+Make sure to save the wireframes PDF for your project (either AirBnB or Meetup).
+Make sure to use both the wireframes and the acceptance criteria as you are building your app!
+A good suggestion is to copy and paste the criteria into a seperate document and check off things as you go.

 ## Standups vs Question Asking
 ### Standups
 Standups usually occur during the mornings and before lunch, but the exact times will be posted on your team's slack channel by your project advisor.
 This is a time for us to see where you are at currently in your project and to see if you are reaching the goals you give yourself.
 An important skill to learn is prioritization and pacing.